 Annual admission fees also apply and vary dependent on the registered length of the vessel.

 Note: A new fee structure will be introduced from 1 September each year.
-Fees are outlined on the seasonal application form.

 Information on refunds can be found here